maxrml/Gauss-Jordan-Algorithm/README.md

 # The idea is quite simple and works in a few steps:
-1. The Matrix, represented by a Vector of i32 Vectors, gets sorted such that rows with the more zeros in the front are lower sorted.
+1. The Matrix, represented by a Vector of i32 Vectors, gets sorted such that rows with the more zeros in the front are sorted last.
 2. Starting at row 1, you iterate through the row and look for the first element != 0 (Pivot Element)
-3. You search in the lower rows if in row 2, 3... there are also pivot elements at the same space if yes: eliminate the pivot elements in the lower rows by elementary line transformation if not: go a row lower and search for the pivot element and continue
+3. You search in the lower rows if in row 2, 3,..., n there are also pivot elements at the same space if yes: eliminate the pivot elements in the lower rows by elementary line transformation if not: go a row lower and search for the pivot element and continue